wavefrontHQ/docs/pages/doc/alerts_manage.md

 ![Alert tag path](images/alert_tag_path.png)

-Use a wildcard to match tag path components, for example, when creating a maintenance window:
+When you create a maintenance window, you can use a wildcard to match tag path components:
 * `example.*.*` matches the entire group of demo alerts.
 * `example.latency.*` matches all of the alerts that monitor request latency.
 * `example.*.prod` matches all of the production alerts.

+When you have many and complex tag paths, you can search them by parent.
+For example, if you have the tag paths `example.network.prod`, `example.network.dev`, `example.latency.prod`, and `example.latency.dev`, you can perform a search by example and the search returns all of its children.

 ## Alert Events